secobau/openshift/install/UPI-manual.md

 ```
-Once you have created the new Cloud9 environment you need to disable the AWS managed temporary credentials in AWS Cloud9 settings and upload the previously downloaded project:
+Once you have created the new Cloud9 environment you need to disable the AWS managed temporary credentials in AWS Cloud9 settings and upload the previously downloaded project.
+You will again need to download and install the client installer binaries:
 ```bash
 mv openshift.tar.gz  ..
 cd ..